 You must have at least a “temporary” Certificate of Number or a “Temporary Registration Certificate” on board before your watercraft can legally be operated on state waters.
 Upon receipt, the “permanent” Certificate of Number must be signed and carried on board at all times while the watercraft is being operated.
 It is the official document of registration for your watercraft.

 Also, if a watercraft has previously been registered in Virginia, the new owner may operate the vessel for thirty days from the date of purchase with a dated bill of sale and the valid Certificate of Number of the former owner.

-If the Certificate of Number (registration card) is lost, you may obtain an Application for a Duplicate Certificate of Number from the Department of Game and Inland Fisheries’ Headquarters and Regional Offices (or this site), and submit it to the Department’s Headquarters in Richmond.
-A fee of fifty cents will be charged.
+If the Certificate of Number (registration card) is lost, you may obtain an Application for a Duplicate Certificate of Number from the Department of Wildlife Resources Headquarters and Regional Offices (or this site), and submit it to the Department’s Headquarters in Richmond.

 Display of Registration Numbers

 The number issued to your watercraft appears on the Certificate of Number and is to be displayed on each side of the forward half of the vessel in block letters, at least 3″ in height, and contrasting in color with hull or background.
 They can be painted or attached to the watercraft, must read from left to right and must always be legible.
 A space or hyphen must separate both the VA symbol and the letter suffix from the numerals.

 Example: VA 9999 Z or VA-9999-Z (must read from left to right)

 Decals will be furnished with each permanent Certificate of Number issued by the Department of Game and Inland Fisheries.
 Decals indicate the month, year of expiration and the registration number assigned your watercraft, and must be displayed within six inches of the registration number on the watercraft for which they were issued.Only the current decal may be visible – expired decals must be removed.